tranhien1612/opencv-example/opencv.md

 cv2.imshow("Rotated Image", rotated)
 cv2.waitKey(0)
 ```

+## Image Filtering
+Image filtering can be used for many purposes, such as blurring, sharpening or detecting edges of an image

 ### Smoothing and Blurring
 When we are dealing with images at some points the images will be crisper and sharper which we need to smoothen or blur to get a clean image, or sometimes the image will be with a really bad edge which also we need to smooth it down to make the image usable.